linhle1412/hanna-lms/documents/# RESTRUCTURED FUNCTIONAL REQUIREMENT SPECIFICATIONS.md

 The Course Details screen provides a comprehensive view of all course information, status progression, and management capabilities.
 It serves as the central hub for viewing and managing individual courses throughout their lifecycle.

 **Access Points:**
-- Click on course code/name in Course List
+- Click on course code hyperlink in Course List
-- Click "View Details" action in Course List
 - Navigate from Master Calendar or PIC Calendar
 - Direct URL: `/courses/[courseId]`